ianaio/ianaio-rustwasm-ts/blog/30-08-2023-new-release.md

 ## Looking for contributors

-Gloo project is in need of contributors.
+IanaIO project is in need of contributors.
 I recently became maintainer of this project, and I'm trying to revive it.
-It would be really appreciated if you could contribute or raise awareness about the Gloo project.
+It would be really appreciated if you could contribute or raise awareness about the IanaIO project.